marcius-llmus/semtools-py/README.md

 The benchmark uses a powerful LLM (Google's Gemini) as an "Oracle" to generate complex questions and ground truth answers from a set of source documents.
 It then executes `search` for each question and asks the Oracle to synthesize a new answer using *only* the search results.
 A final Markdown report is generated comparing the ground truth answer, the search-augmented answer, and retrieval metrics (Precision/Recall).

+### Benchmark
+You can find the current benchmark at [https://github.com/marcius-llmus/semtools-py/blob/master/benchmarks/arxiv/benchmark_qualitative_report_workspace.md](Here)
+It was generated from serching close to 1000 research papers.

 ### Running the Benchmark

 1.  **Get the Source Code**: The benchmark scripts are part of the development repository and not included in the PyPI package.
 Clone the repository to get the necessary files: